Array RAIA Edition

 Waterson’s wish was for a truly memorable event “… to create an enfolding, meditative and uplifting experience… that would inspire and challenge the creativity of the audience to make meaningful places in the coming year, and to value the way materials are used.”
 To this day it remains one of her most inspirational signature projects.

-Array RAIA Awards Edition 2007 was realized through a collaboration with Cox Rayner Architects
+Array RAIA Awards Edition 2007 was realised through a collaboration with Cox Rayner Architects

 Photography CFJ Photography and David Sandison